mattmart3/ABPS/tedproxy/README.md

 	adb connect nexus_ip_address:5555

-####Open issue
+#### Open issue
 The sleep mode of the external Wi-Fi dongle is not handled properly.
 In fact turning off the LCD screen cause the Wi-Fi device to de-associate from the network.
-As a simple workaround you can use an app to force your screen active but consider that this will lead to rapidly exhaust the Nexus 5 battery power.
+As a simple workaround you can use an Android App to force your screen active but consider that this approach will lead your device to rapidly exhaust its battery power.

-TESTAPP:
-linux:
-- put uapi in the right folder and just make the app
-android:
-- how to download ndk
-- how to copy uapi in ndk for building the application cp uapi/errqueue.h uapi/socket.h android-ndk-r11c/platforms/android-21/arch-arm/usr/include/linux/
+# Build and run tedproxy
+## Build
+Before you can build the tedproxy application, you must ensure you are running a TED custom kernel.
+Then, some header files called ``user api (or uapi)`` must be modified.
+These headers simply contain declarations of kernel constants and macros that also the user applications may need to recall.
+If you want to build the tedproxy application for linux distributions:

+	# cd /usr/include/linux/errqueue.h /usr/include/linux/errqueue.h.bkp
+	# cp /usr/include/linux/socket.h /usr/include/linux/socket.h.bkp
+	# cp path_to_abps_repo/tedproxy/uapi/errqueue.h /usr/include/linux/errqueue.h
+	# cp path_to_abps_repo/tedproxy/uapi/socket.h /usr/include/linux/socket.h

+Otherwise if you want to build the tedproxy application for Android:

+	$ cd path_to_ndk/platforms/android-21/arch-arm/usr/include/linux
+	$ cp errqueue.h errqueue.h.bkp ; cp socket.h socket.h.bkp
+	$ cp path_to_abps_repo/tedproxy/uapi/errqueue.h errqueue.h
+	$ cp path_to_abps_repo/tedproxy/uapi/socket.h socket.h

+At the end you just need to run the ``build.sh`` script with ``linux`` or ``android`` as argument for building the respective versions of teproxy.
+The build.sh is at:

+	path_to_abps_repo/tedproxy/tedproxy

+The Android version binary file will be placed at libs/jni/tedproxy and you can copy it on your device with adb push.

+## Run
+Tedproxy is intended to work as a local proxy which listens UDP traffic from a local bound socket and forwards all the input packets to the remote host through one or multiple network interfaces binding a socket for each of them.
+It also forwards back to the local socket, the incoming UDP traffic received from the sockets bound to the network devices.
+With the `-i` option you can specify the name of the chosen network interfaces.
+If one of them is a WiFi mac80211 capable device, you can put the `t:` prefix before the device name and tproxy will enable TED notification for that device.
+In this case, packets will be forwarded to the ``TED interface`` only as long as the number of packets received at the AP is sufficiently high.
+Whenever this condition is no longer satisfied, tedproxy enables also the other network interfaces for forwarding traffic.

+As instance tedproxy can listen on the UDP local port 5006 and forward everything to the host 174.215.25.101 at UDP port 5001 through the wlan1 mac80211 device and the rmnet0 device, which usually is the cellular network interface on Android smartphones:

+	tedproxy -b -i t:wlan1 -i rmnet0 5006 174.215.25.101 5001